kbrown2193/Symbols_Tilesets/README.md

 Name is American Symbols
 Type is a transparent blackground with black foreground

-Category Codes are
+Category Codes are;

 AR : Art

 LA : Language

 MA : Math

 SC : Science

+Subcategory Codes are category dependent.

-Name Codes are category dependent
+Name Codes are subcategory dependent.

-Type Codes are
+Type Codes are;

 00 : black background, white foreground

 01 : transparent background, white foreground

 02 : white background, black foreground

 03 : transparent background, black foreground

 See the wiki for more info